Why Singapore's Tharman should run for top IMF post

 Let's hope that, as the horse-trading starts on Lagarde's successor, there will be other candidates from around the world.
 The important thing is to begin the global discussion on how the IMF can be better run – and who should run it.
-Summer 2014 offers the right opportunity.
-This discussion should start now.

 Tell a friend